rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 re-evaluated.

-This pattern works even without `eval_always` and `no_hash` but the two attributes can be used to avoid unnecessary overhead.
+This pattern works even without `eval_always` and `no_hash` but the two modifiers can be used to avoid unnecessary overhead.
 If the monolithic query is likely to change at any minor modification of the compiler's input it makes sense to mark it as `eval_always`, thus getting rid of its dependency tracking cost.
 And it always makes sense to mark the monolithic query as `no_hash`